 Israel-The Kindness of Strangers

-Our tour bus stopped in the Golan Heights near the Lebanon and Syria borders.
-I took a picture of the UN jeep and wished I had the opportunity to take pictures of the military equipment being transported along the the highway.
+Our tour bus stopped in the Golan Heights near the borders of Lebanon and Syria.
+I took a picture of the UN jeep and wished I had the opportunity to take photos of the military equipment being transported along the the highway.

 As I came down from this little hill, I slipped on the gravel and my rear end landed on my foot.
-I tried to get up and and felt no support.
-The nice people from my tour gathered around me.
-Somehow I got my foot from under me and saw that my foot was at a strange right angle from the leg bone that was a large knot at the end of my shin.
-My guide, who was very upset asked no one in particular if if my foot was broken.
-The anthesialogic member from the tour group replied in the affirmation.
+I tried to get up and felt no support.
+The lovely people from my tour gathered around me.
+Somehow, I lost my balance and saw that my foot was at a strange right angle from the leg bone, which was a large knot at the end of my shin.
+My guide, who was very upset, asked no one in particular if my foot was broken.
+The anesthesiologist from the tour group replied affirmatively.
 His wife asked what level of pain I was in.
-I picked 3 and she replied that I was at least a 5.
+I picked 3, and she replied that I was at least a 5.

 I honestly felt nothing.
 I was embarrassed by all the attention and wanted the crowd around me to resume walking to the observation area.
-All my life I’ve had the ability to go into a state of numbness when needed.
+All my life, I could go into a state of numbness when needed.
 I’m an adult child of an alcoholic.
 Denial of situations and circumstances is a skill perfected by ACOAs like me.
-We trained ourselves to move through the awful stuff.
-The bad part of this is we smile through a lot of garbage.
+We trained ourselves to navigate through the tough times.
+The bad part of this is that we smile through a lot of garbage.
 The good part is that we are very resilient.

 Our tour guide called an ambulance.
 As the attendants lifted me up onto a gurney, I warned them that they were dealing with a woman who was not petite and cautioned them not to hurt themselves.
 I also asked the driver if we could stop for ice cream on the way to the hospital.
 Self-deprecation and humor have become my adult tools for dealing with life.
-They’ve became more pronounced as I grow older since I ‘m no longer the shy child I used to be.
+They’ve become more pronounced as I’ve grown older, since I’m no longer the shy child I used to be.

 What?
 From my prone position, as I tried to move my good foot so it wasn’t touching the injured one, I was totally confused.

-This wonderful young man was a Druze.
+This remarkable young man was a Druze.
 The Druze broke off from Islam in the 10th century and see themselves as a monotheistic religion that combines Judaism and Christianity with Islam.
 They strongly believe in reincarnation and accept no converts.
-Only individuals who achieve a specific spiritual enlightenment are able to be a part of the group and read Druze literature.
-They have no set ceremonies but eating pork, smoking and drinking are prohibited.
+Only individuals who have achieved a specific spiritual enlightenment can be part of the group and read Druze literature.
+They have no set ceremonies, but eating pork, smoking, and drinking are prohibited.
 120,000 Druze live in Northern Israel.
 They speak Arabic but are a community distinct from other Israeli Arabs and serve their required time in the Israeli army.

-The young man was kind and he told me he wanted be a doctor.
-I assured him be would be an excellent one.
+The young man was kind, and he told me he wanted to be a doctor.
+I assured him he would be an excellent one.

-I arrived at The Ziv Medical Center in Zefat, Israel and did the usual, met with the billing department, explained what happen, had blood work.
-I was then taken to a little room filled with people who turned out to be be medical students.
-As they stared at my broken foot, I told them I was very glad I got a pedicure before I left America or they would have been appalled by my ugly old lady toenails.
+I arrived at The Ziv Medical Center in Zefat, Israel, and did the usual: met with the billing department, explained what happened, and had blood work.
+I was then taken to a little room filled with people who turned out to be medical students.
+As they stared at my broken foot, I told them I was happy I got a pedicure before I left America, or they would have been appalled by my ugly old lady toenails.
 They laughed.
 The real doctor didn’t seem amused.
-My leg was numbed and he proceed to twist my ankle bone back into my leg.
+My leg was numbed, and he proceeded to twist my ankle bone back into my leg.
 I squeezed the young female medical student’s hand.
-A very heavy plaster cast was put on my leg and I was transported to x-ray.
+A hefty plaster cast was put on my leg, and I was transported to X-ray.
 The bone wasn’t placed right.
-The cast was taken off, the bone repositioned once again as I squeezed the same girl’s hand, then more x-rays and success.
+The cast was taken off, the bone repositioned once again as I squeezed the same girl’s hand, then more X-rays and success.
 One more trip to the little room and time for pictures.

 Michelle was sent from the tour company to watch over me and make sure I was okay.
-She became a friend and I will have more to tell about her in my next post.
-A lady entered my room and chatted.
+She became a friend, and I will have more to tell about her in my next post.
+A lady entered my room and chatted with me.
 She gave me two candles for Shabbat, the Jewish weekly day of worship.
-One candle represents the the obligations of worship from sundown on Friday to the morning sunrise on Saturday.
+One candle represents the the obligations of prayer from sundown on Friday to the morning sunrise on Saturday.
 The other candle represented the joy and benefits of these special hours spent in God’s presence.

 The candle lady and my friend, Michelle.